 How do we measure it?
-The ratio is calculated by dividing the total capital investment by the total grant dollars awarded.
+The ratio is calculated by dividing the total amount of capital the businesses expect to invest in their new or expanded facility (i.e., their "capital investment") by the total grant dollars awarded.
 A higher number is desired.
-The amount of the TEA grant is determined by evaluating and approving the cost estimates for the transportation improvement project.
+The amount of the TEA grant is determined by evaluating and approving the cost estimates for the transportation improvement project and by how many jobs will be created.

 How are we doing?
-In 2015, the department coordinated with several local partners on application submittals and project scoping, but grants have not been awarded at a traditional pace due to project complexity and the number of stakeholders involved.
-At the close of 2015, the department issued five grants for a total of \$1,900,000-allowing for a capital investment of \$86,250,000 and resulting in the creation of 676 new jobs.
-As a result, every grant dollar leveraged \$45.39 in capital investments.
+WisDOT exceeded the goal in 2016.
+The department coordinated with several local partners on application submittals and project scoping.
+As of December 31, 2016, the department issued eight grants totaling \$5,468,250.
+The businesses involved in the eight projects expect to make a total capital investment of \$525.5 million.
+As a result, each grant dollar leveraged \$96.10 in capital investments.

 What factors affect results?
-The condition of the local and/or state economy has a large impact on how much businesses are willing to invest within Wisconsin.
-Additionally, we are finding that potential significant cost share revisions have had a profound impact on how quickly businesses and local governments bring about projects.
-TEA grants awarded to local governments are based on the total number of jobs that were promised to be created.
-Thus, grant dollar awards relative to the capital investment vary based on the quantity of each component; even as other benefits are likely to be realized.
-Also, rail improvement projects tend to cost more per foot than roadway improvements.
-This creates additional grant dollar expenditures with equal capital investments.
+The local and state economy, along with other factors, have an effect on business investment levels.
+TEA grants awarded to local governments are based on the total number of jobs that are guaranteed to be created as a result of the business development.
+Grant dollar awards relative to the capital investment vary based on the quantity of each component, even as other benefits are likely to be realized.
+For example, rail improvement projects tend to cost more per foot than roadway improvements, creating additional grant dollar expenditures with equal capital investments.
 The net result is a lower capital investment to grant dollar ratio.
-Complex projects for any mode can take a significant amount of time (sometimes years) to reach completion of environmental impact analysis of the project, and/or right-of-way acquisition, meaning that grants may be approved in one year and awarded in another.